 The following is an adapted excerpt from my book Social Security Made Simple: Social Security Retirement Benefits and Related Planning Topics Explained in 100 Pages or Less.

 In general, the primary factors that determine when married people should take Social Security are the same as those for determining when unmarried people should take Social Security.
 That is, the longer you expect to live — or the more concerned you are about running out of money in retirement — the more sense it makes to delay Social Security.

 If one spouse’s Social Security benefit is significantly higher than the other spouse’s, delaying benefits for the higher-earning spouse is often an especially good deal because it results in an increased payout for the longer of the two spouse’s lifetimes (due to survivor benefits).

 In addition to the above considerations, however, there is a strategy available to some married couples that (depending on circumstances) might allow them to maximize their Social Security benefits even further.

 The “Restricted Application” Strategy

 After reaching full retirement age, if you’re eligible for both spousal benefits and your own retirement benefit, you can file a “restricted application” for just spousal benefits.
 This is in contrast to filing for one benefit or the other prior to full retirement age, in which case you would automatically be “deemed” to have filed for the other benefit as well.
 (As we’ll discuss below, however, not everybody is eligible to use this restricted application strategy.)

 When Beth reaches full retirement age, she can file a “restricted application” for just her spousal benefit.
-Four years later, when Beth reaches age 70, she files for her own retirement benefit.
+Later, when Beth reaches age 70, she files for her own retirement benefit.